-The study area is in an area held by the Ngunnawal people for thousands of years.
-Their descendants continue to live in Canberra and the surrounding region.
+The study area is in an area occupied for thousands of years by the Ngunnawal people, who continue to live in Canberra and the surrounding region.

 Before European settlement, Aboriginal people occupied the hills and plains of the Molonglo Valley.
-They lived a nomadic hunter-gatherer lifestyle, setting up shelter and camps as they travelled in response to availability of natural resources.1 A total of over 200 camp sites have been located in the ACT and many artefacts recovered within the immediate area of Lake Burley Griffin.2 The historical record gives some indication of the activities of Aboriginal people in the general area of Lake Burley Griffin, including ceremonies and camps.3
+They lived a nomadic hunter-gatherer lifestyle, setting up shelter and camps as they travelled in response to availability of natural resources.
+A total of over 200 camp sites have been located in the ACT and many artefacts recovered within the immediate area of Lake Burley Griffin.
+The historical record gives some indication of the activities of Aboriginal people in the general area of Lake Burley Griffin, including ceremonies and camps.

-The Aboriginal people were displaced from their land following European settlement of the area and their numbers dwindled dramatically, possibly associated with a smallpox epidemic in 1830, influenza, and a measles epidemic in the 1860s.4 There are few records of Aboriginal people on the Limestone Plains after it was settled by pastoralists, perhaps because of Indigenous seasonal lifestyles, or because they retreated from settlers and their horses, moving to the hills.5 The new settlers may also have simply failed to record their ongoing presence in any detail.
+The Aboriginal people were displaced from their land following European settlement of the area, and their numbers dwindled dramatically, possibly associated with a smallpox epidemic in 1830, influenza, and a measles epidemic in the 1860s.
+There are few records of Aboriginal people on the Limestone Plains after it was settled by pastoralists, perhaps because of Indigenous seasonal lifestyles, or because they retreated from settlers and their horses, moving to the hills.
+The new settlers may also have simply failed to record their ongoing presence in any detail.